For God is not a God of confusion but of peace. 1 Corinthians 14:33

 To have the abundant life Jesus wants us to have, we must trust God in times of trouble, keep our faith intact through prayer and reading His Word.
 If we don’t, we will shrug ourselves towards a living death of mediocrity or making life-stealing decisions, missing all that God has for us, and the summit is not something we want to miss.

-What situation has you feeling confused and tempted to give up or give in?
+What situation has left you feeling confused and tempted to give up or give in?